Courses

 CSD 6629 Neuropathologies of Speech: 3 semester hours.

-Examines etiologies, characteristics, assessment and treatment of dysarthria, apraxia, and right-hemisphere dysfunction.
+This course will examine etiologies, characteristics, assessment, and treatment of dysarthria and apraxia of speech.
 PREREQ: CSD 4405 or permission of instructor.

 Advanced study of assessment and treatment for fluency disorders in adults and children.
 Includes theory, developmental issues, cluttering, and specific treatment for adults and children.